The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

 You are not required to complete a minor for a business degree.
-However, you need a total of 60 units of non-business credit to graduate.
-Depending upon your foreign language proficiency, as well as your English and math placements, this could mean you need up to 15 units of non-business elective credits in addition to your required courses.
-Since a minor is 18-20 units, you may want to consider concentrating this coursework in an area of interest to you, so that your efforts are reflected on your record.
-If you choose to pursue a major, you may select any minor outside the Eller College.
+However, you need a total of 120 units to graduate.
+Depending upon your second language placement, as well as your English and math placements, you may need elective credits in addition to your required courses.
+Minors typically require 18-20 units.
+If you choose to pursue a minor, you may select any minor outside the Eller College.
 Options can be found at UA Minors.

 How many units do I need to take to be considered a full-time student; and do I need to be considered full-time?